haoruilee/MaskGAN.pytorch/README.md

 #### Training

 Launch a visdom instance for logging.
+If you enconter some HTTP errors, perhaps it's visdom's problem.
+Try to restart it or change the port :)

 ```
 python3 -m pip install visdom # Install if not present.